Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

 Tables \ref{table:RQ2-Bug} and \ref{table:RQ2-Feature} present Single-Dataset and LOO classifiers trained using primary and augmented datasets.
 The top values for each dataset are bolded in tables.
 Also, underlined numbers show the maximum value of each column.
 In the bug report, F1-scores increase between 4.1 to 26.0 and recall between 2.2 to 21.2.
 In the feature request, F1-scores increase between 6.8 to 11.6 and recall between 0.5 to 15.3.
 As can be seen, the average F1-score and recall of models using the augmented dataset for predicting bug report/feature request reviews improve in all Single-Datasets except two cases in the feature request: recall score of PD3 and F1-score of PD4.
 In the first one, although the recall is reduced, precision and F1-score have increased.
 For the latter, the augmentation of the PD4 dataset does not improve the F1-score for predicting feature requests.
 It could be due to the relatively short length of reviews in this dataset.
 The average length of feature request reviews in PD4 with 6.5 terms, which is lower than the average length of 12.4 to 25.4 terms in other primary datasets.
 So, the baseline model trained on the PD4 dataset might face challenges when predicting longer reviews.
 Therefore, augmenting this dataset using the auxiliary dataset with an average length of 15.9 makes the model more biased towards issues to predict longer reviews.
 The average length of FN reviews (feature request reviews that the classifier does not predict) increases from 19 in the baseline model to 21.1 in the augmented model.
 Also, the average length of TP reviews (feature request reviews that the classifier correctly predicts) decreases from 18.4 in the baseline model to 17.6 in the augmented model.
-Also, the baseline model trained on PD4 provides a maximum score of 50.9.
-The reason can be related to the volume of labeled dataset in PD4.
-We have 2,085 reviews with feature request labels, providing a richer training dataset than others whose count of feature request reviews is 178 to 799 (Table \ref{table:Dataset_Spec}).